Age Regression

 new and unknown civilisation.
 Constantine was the head of this

-vanishing empire and he was desperate to maintain an order which was
+vanishing empire and he was determined at all costs to maintain an order which was

-faltering in the face of the advancement of the chaos brought by them.
+faltering in the face of the advancement of the chaos brought by these new civilisations.

 To do so he needed absolute power and absolute obedience and to obtain